| |

 Smoked Beef Tenderloin Recipe

-Smoked Beef Tenderloin – Perfectly seasoned, fork-tender beef with a rich, smokey flavor, and that beautiful medium-rare middle is just hard to beat.
+Perfectly seasoned, fork-tender smoked beef tenderloin with a rich, smoky flavor, and that beautiful medium-rare middle is just hard to beat.
 It’s no wonder beef tenderloin is a hot choice for holidays, but anytime I’m feeding a crowd for a special occasion, it’s my go-to cut.
-Not only does it taste incredible, it’s beautifully tender, and it’s gorgeous sliced and served up on a big ol’ platter. 🤩
+Not only does it taste incredible, but it’s also beautifully tender, and it’s gorgeous sliced and served up on a big ol’ platter.

 Sliced Smoked Beef Tenderloin served in a wooden chopping board with white sauce